Singapore Mediation Lecture 2018: On Tiptoes through the Minefield: Cultural Dimensions of Mediation

 Public CPD Points: 1 point

 This event is organised by Eversheds Harry Elias LLP and the Singapore Mediation Centre, in collaboration with the Singapore Management University.
-Supported by the Singapore International Mediation Centre and Singapore Business Federation.
+It is supported by the Singapore International Mediation Centre and Singapore Business Federation.

 For more information and how to register, please click here.